cgkineo/babel-plugin-transform-amd-to-es6/README.md

 1. You will need to rework your module ids so that they match up to filenames.
 Things like requirejs path, shim and map directives need to be worked out on a per-project basis.
-This can be done your bundler by overriding module resolution.
+This can be done in your bundler by overriding module resolution.
-2. To register ES6 modules with requirejs client-side, you need to specify a function to be called by the ES6 code to define its `export default`.
+2. To register ES6 modules with requirejs client-side, you need to specify a function to be called by the ES6 code to define its `export default` as an require module.
 Default function name is `__AMD`:
 ```js
 // Allow ES export default to be exported as amd modules
 window.__AMD = function(id, value) {